watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 #### Completed Message Commands

 Completed Message Commands are evaluated when the user has finished typing and has hit "Enter".
 The function of the processor is passed the [ChatMessage](../../chat/legacy/server-side-chat-modules.md#chatmessage) object, the client's [ChatWindow](../../chat/legacy/client-side-chat-modules.md#chatwindow) , and the [ChatSettings](../../chat/legacy/client-side-chat-modules.md#chatsettings) table.
 If the function returns true, then the message stops being processed and will not be sent to the server.
-Otherwise it will be sent through all of the other processors and eventually to the server if none of the other processors stop it.
+Otherwise, it will be sent through all of the other processors and eventually to the server if none of the other processors stop it.

 For example, the following processor will remove the oldest message in the current channel if the user enters the command `/last`.